dive-be/nova-froala-field/README.md

 ## Introduction

 This is a fork of the original `froala/nova-froala-field` repository.
-The original is no longer maintained.
-We created this fork because our company needs a working version of Froala in Nova.
-This fork contains an updated version of Froala (v4) **without** 3rd party plugin support.
+This minimalistic version will be maintained indefinitely until all of our projects are migrated off Froala.

 ## Installation